yasirunadeesha/4G-Only-Andrioid-App/README.md

 # 4G-Only-Andrioid-App
 4G Only is a lightweight Android app that quickly opens the hidden Phone Information screen, letting you set LTE-only (4G only) or NR-only (5G only) modes.
 It doesn’t change radio settings directly—just gives fast access.
 Features a simple Material UI, clear instructions, and handles blocked or missing pages gracefully.
-## 4G Only — Android Utility App
-4G Only is a lightweight Android app that quickly opens the hidden Phone Information screen, letting you set LTE-only (4G only) or NR-only (5G only) modes.
-It doesn’t change radio settings directly—just gives fast access.
-Features a simple Material UI, clear instructions, and handles blocked or missing pages gracefully.

-Force your device to open the built‑in Phone Information (RadioInfo) screen and manually set the preferred network mode to LTE‑only (4G Only).
-This app provides quick access to the hidden system screen where you can pick LTE‑only on supported devices.

 ### Highlights
 - Launches the system Phone Information/RadioInfo screen directly